ines-08/BDNR/README.md

 $ make queries
 ```

-Given that ETCD does not have any explicit query language or a terminal client, this is the only way to perform raw queries.
+Given that etcd does not have any explicit query language or a terminal client, this is the only way to perform raw queries.

 ### Design